Music scheduling software came to us in the early 80s. Radio music directors were soon spending two hours a day editing the

-The Others vs Music 1
+The alt-Algorithm of Music 1

 flow.
 This radically simple solution delivers perfect song rotations.
 Category spin-counts and song placement are always consistent for all songs in each category; none get over-scheduled, no songs get